-STAAR Surgical Company (STAA) CEO Caren Mason on Q3 2020 Results - Earnings Call Transcript
+STAAR Surgical Company (STAA) CEO Caren Mason On Q3 2020 Results - Earnings Call Transcript

 Operator

-[Operator Instructions] And your first question comes from Anthony Petrone, Jefferies.
+[00:18:46] please.
+Press star, one of your telephone keypad, Starwind, to ask questions.
+And your first question comes from Anthony Petrine Jefferies.
 Please go ahead, sir.

 Anthony Petrone

-Hi, thank you, and I hope everyone is doing well and congratulations on a good quarter here.
-Maybe Caren, a couple on China first and then a follow-up on EVO Viva, and just looking at the numbers for China, in particular, it actually looks like sequentially pricing sort of normalized and even improved, and so, maybe just to check our math there, did pricing in China improved, and when you look at the 33% implant increase, how does that stack up in terms of patients when you sort of bifurcate between high myopes and more moderate myope patients?
-And then I'll have a follow-up on Viva.
+[00:18:59] Hi, thank you and hope everyone's doing well and congratulations on a good quarter here, maybe Karen a couple on on kind of first and then follow up on Evolva.
+And just looking at the the numbers for China in particular, it actually looks like sequentially pricing sort of normalize and even improved.
+And so maybe just to check our math there, good pricing in China improve.
+And when you look at the 33 percent implant increase and how does that stack up in terms of patients, when you sort of bifurcate between hi, my hopes and and more moderate my patients, and then I'll have a follow up on the.

 Caren Mason

-Well, thank you, Anthony.
-I appreciate it.
-In terms of pricing in China, yes, we had a strong quarter really on ASPs globally, and a lot of that was due to mix, and when we look at Toric versus Spheric, our Toric business continues to improve, as well as take a larger share of our total ICL volume.

-With regard to higher myopes versus medium myopes, we definitely, especially in China, which is specific to your question, we are definitely going down the dive for curve.
-We have stories of individuals that might as one that we're very interested in not having any need for glasses, especially wearing mask as often as we do now.
-So, yes, the mix in China is continuing to go down the dive for curve toward more of what has typically been a laser-vision correction targeted market.
+[00:19:46] Well, thank you, Anthony, appreciate it.
+In terms of pricing in China, yes, we had a strong quarter really on Espy's globally, and a lot of that was due to mix.
+And when we look at it first as ferric, our business continues to improve, as well as take a larger share of our total sales volume with regard to higher Myotis versus medium Mailleux.
+We definitely, especially in China, which is specific to your question, we are definitely going down the curve.
+We have stories of of individuals that might have one that we're very interested in not having any need for glasses, especially wearing masks as often as we do now.
+So, yes, the mix in China is continuing to go down the diaper curve toward more of what is typically been a laser vision correction, targeted market.

 Anthony Petrone

-That's helpful, and then the two follow-ups real quick, I'll add one in there, one would be when you look at the China implant, 33%; and Japan, in particular 67%, is there a way to splice out how much is still coming from deferred procedures coming back into the fold, or is that new demand, and then, just the strategy for the launch with Viva, is that going to be a combination of direct and distributor?
+[00:20:55] Well, that's helpful, and then the two pilots, real quick, I'll add one in there, one would be when you look at the China implant, 33 in Japan in particular, 67 is a way to splice out how much is still coming from the four procedures coming back into the fold, or is that new demand?
+And then just the the strategy for the launch with with Niva, is that going to be a combination of direct and distributer?
 And I'll get back in queue.
 Thanks again.

 Caren Mason

-Okay.
-So, with regard to our third quarter revenue, how much of it is new demand, how much of it is holdover, I did refer my scripts the fact that there was some variation in normal, the normal busy season for example in China, in that -- young people, their college entrance exams were delayed that made their going back to schools delayed, which made third quarter heavier than for some categories of our most interested implant patients going up a bit in Q3.
-So, there was a little bit of that, but I believe for the most part, when we talked to our clinicians and surgeons, and what we get back is that there is just this tremendous interest and enthusiasm for visual freedom, and a lot of it is related to I think a reaction to the pandemic, and so, I would say that the majority of what we are seeing is not holdover, but new demand.

-With regard to the Viva launch, as I said in my prepared remarks, we really are working with those refractive surgeons in the major markets across Europe, who are excellent in implanting our myopic EVO lens, and working with them on rolling out very effectively our new presbyopia optic lens, which adds several levels of new newness, so to speak, in terms of working with patients and understanding the motivation for which visual correction need they have the highest regard or highest requirement.
-So, as a result of that there's a lot of patient selection criteria that goes into it.
+[00:21:26] And so with regard to our third quarter revenue and how much it's new demand, how much of it is hold over me?
+I did return my script to the fact that there was some variation in normal.
+The normal busy season, for example, in China is that young people, their college entrance exams were delayed, that maybe they're going back to school delayed, which made third quarter heavier than for some categories.
+Our most interested implant patients going up a bit in Q3.
+So there was a little bit of that.
+But I believe for the most part, when we talk to our clinicians and surgeons and what we get back is that there's just this tremendous interest and enthusiasm for visual freedom.
+And a lot of it is related to, I think, a reaction to the pandemic.
+And so I would say that the majority of what we are seeing is not a over that new demand.
+With regard to the visa launch, as I said in my prepared remarks, we really are working with those refractive surgeons in the major markets across Europe who are excellent at implanting our myopic, evil lens and working with them on rolling out very effectively our new pretty bioptic lens, which adds several levels of new newness, so to speak, in terms of working with patients and understanding the motivation for which visual correction need.
+They have the highest regard or highest requirement.
+So as a result of that, there's a lot of patient selection criteria that goes into it.
 You have to very properly target the patients.
-You need to make sure that you have excellent patient management post-surgery and follow-up, and so, with the best implanters, we are rolling this product out, and we expect by next year, hopefully in person in Barcelona, our EVO playbook will be made available and we will make the EVO Viva lens commercially available to all surgeons, including those who are currently served by our distributor markets, both those that are our normal distribution as well as hybrid.
+You need to make sure that you have excellent patient management, post surgery and follow up.
+And so with the best implants, we are rolling this product out and we expect by next year, hopefully in person in Barcelona, our EVO playbook will be made available and we will make the Avivah Lens commercially available to all surgeons, including those who are currently served by our distributor.
+Both those are distributor markets, both those that are our normal distribution as well as hybrid.

 Anthony Petrone